Skip to Main Content

 How Do You Know When Rump Roast Is Done?

 It's done when the meat is very tender, at an internal temperature of 204 degrees Fahrenheit.
+A good way to measure it is with a wireless meat thermometer like the MEATER.

-What Is a Rump Roast Best For?
+What is a Rump Roast Good For?

 This cut is best for low and slow cooking, along with aromatics for flavor and liquid to help maintain moisture.

-Which Is Better Rump or Chuck Roast?
+Which is Better, Rump Roast or Chuck Roast?

 The answer to this question depends on how you plan to cook the roast.
 A rump roast is tender enough that you could oven roast it, while a chuck roast is probably too tough for that preparation.
 However, if you plan to cook low and slow, the chuck roast tends to have a little more fat, which adds more flavor.

-Can Rump Roasts Be Substituted for Beef Brisket?
+Can Rump Roasts be Substituted for Beef Brisket?

 No, a rump roast is no substitute for beef brisket.
 Rump roasts are very lean, while brisket has a considerable amount of intramuscular fat.
+Learn how to smoke a brisket by reading our expert guide

 Can Rump Roast Be Cooked From Frozen?